zephyrproject-rtos/zephyr/doc/security/security-overview.rst

 -  **Thread separation:** Individual threads should only have access to their own memory resources.
-As threads are scheduled, only memory resources owned by that thread will be accessible.Topics such as program flow protection and other measures for tamper resistance are currently not in scope.
+As threads are scheduled, only memory resources owned by that thread will be accessible.
+Topics such as program flow protection and other measures for tamper resistance are currently not in scope.